Menu

 • Increased uncertainty: A trial separation can be a stressful and uncertain time for both parties.
 Knowing the future and whether the relationship will survive can be challenging.

 • Risk of divorce: While a trial separation can provide couples with the opportunity to work on their relationship, it can also increase the risk of divorce.
-If the couple cannot resolve their issues during the separation period, it may be not easy to salvage the relationship.
+If the couple cannot resolve their issues during the separation period, it may not be easy to salvage the relationship.
 That said, it’s essential to understand that getting a divorce is the best course of action when spouses can’t make a marriage work.
 In the long run, removing yourself from a relationship that causes pain could result in greater happiness for everyone involved.

 • Financial strain: A trial separation can be expensive, as both parties must maintain separate households, which can strain their finances.